CodeStix/MCDiscordRegions/README.md

-# MCDiscordRegions 1.x
+# MCDiscordRegions

 This bukkit plugin allows you to connect your minecraft server to Discord.
-By entering a region in your Minecraft world, this bot will place you in the appropriate Discord channel.
+By entering a WorldGuard region in your Minecraft world, this bot will place you in the appropriate Discord channel.

 ## Installation